Gundula Janowitz: Voice and repertory

 Janowitz's voice is recognizable by its pure, "creamy" tone, and rapid vibrato.
 Like her predecessor Maria Stader, who had a similar timbre to hers, and like her contemporary, Elizabeth Harwood, Janowitz mastered first and foremost the high and middle register and lyrical-emotional expression.
-Despite her comparatively weak sound projection, she occasionally performed in dramatic roles (Sieglinde, Leonore, Elsa) or comic roles (Marzelline, Rosalinde), but she was most highly regarded as Fiordiligi, Countess Rosina Almaviva, Pamina, Agathe, Arabella, Ariadne, Countess Madeleine, and in sacred music (the Angel Gabriel, The Creation).
+She occasionally appeared in dramatic roles (Sieglinde, Leonore, Elsa) and comic roles (Marzelline, Rosalinde), but was most highly regarded for her appearances in full lyric soprano roles like Fiordiligi, Countess Rosina Almaviva, Pamina, Agathe, Arabella, Ariadne, and Countess Madeleine, as well as for her sacred music performances (the Angel Gabriel, The Creation).
 Of her interpretation of Four Last Songs by Richard Strauss, David Bowie wrote: "Although Eleanor Steber and Lisa Della Casa do fine interpretations of this monumental work, Janowitz’s performance [...] has been described, rightly, as transcendental.
 It aches with love for a life that is quietly fading.
 I know of no other piece of music, nor any performance, which moves me quite like this."
 With a few exceptions, she avoided foreign-language roles (although recordings exist of her singing Don Carlos and Verdi's Requiem and all three Mozart/DaPonte operas in Italian).
 An excerpt of her portrayal of the Figaro Countess in the duettino "Canzonetta sull'aria" with Swiss soprano Edith Mathis features prominently in the 1994 film The Shawshank Redemption.